 The next part is showing that the breach caused the accident.
-An experienced truck accident lawyer like those at the Law Offices of Randolph Rice can work to show that this is the case through the evidence assembled.
+An experienced truck accident lawyer like those at Rice, Murtha & Psoras can work to show that this is the case through the evidence assembled.
 Finally, the lawyer must show that there are possible damages that resulted from the accident, such as hospital bills and lost wages.

 Vicarious Liability and Contributory Negligence in Carroll County, MD

 Under the theory of vicarious liability, an employer can be held liable for the actions of an employee within the scope of their employment.
 Usually, truck drivers are within the scope of their employment when driving, and so their employers can often be sued as a defendant in the case as well.
 This is important because the company will usually have “deeper pockets” to pay out damages than a single truck driver.

 It is important to note that Maryland courts use a formula known as contributory negligence.
 Essentially, this means that if you are also at fault for the accident, even in a very slight way, you cannot collect damages from the other party.
 Thus, if you were speeding at the time of an accident where a truck ran a red light and smashed into you, you may be prevented from collecting damages.

 Types of Damages for Truck Accidents in Carroll County, MD